Lumber Baron Inn & Gardens

 In 1890, John Mouat built this Queen Anne style mansion for his wife Amelia and their five children.
 Nestled in the historic neighborhood of the Potter Highlands, which was created and settled by the Scottish in 1863, it is now a charming Bed and Breakfast.

 The home boasts elaborate woodwork in cherry, sycamore, oak and walnut supplied by Moaut’s company, and Moaut used it as a means to promote his business to his many guests.
-A carved stone inset on the west side of the house features thistle and woodworking tools, noting the owner’s profession and Scottish heritage (Bretz, 2005).
+A carved stone inset on the west side of the house features thistle and woodworking tools, noting the owner’s profession and Scottish heritage.

 John Mouat was the owner of a Denver/Aspen lumber company and vice president of North Side Building and Loan Company.
 It is said that he lost his fortune in 1893 and moved out of the house shortly thereafter.
 In fact, Mouat lived in the house until 1906, when he retired and eventually moved to San Diego.
-The mansion was subsequently bought by two Denver attorneys.
+Two Denver attorneys subsequently bought the mansion.
 It was initially subdivided in the 1930s and further subdivided into 23 makeshift apartments during World War II.

 James Fowler, influential in the founding of Denver’s Urban Gardens and a famous Denver Communist, eventually obtained ownership of the mansion.
 Fowler believed that such a grand house should not be for just one capitalist but for the masses.
 In 1991, Maureen and Walter Keller purchased the house shortly after Denver declared the building condemned.
 After four years of hard work, it was restored to its former grandeur.
 The mansion received second place in the National Trust for Historic Preservation’s Great American Home Award in 1995.
-It is currently operated as a bed-and-breakfast called the Lumber Baron Inn after its famous original owner (Potter-Highlands Neighborhood History).
+It is currently operated as a bed and breakfast called the Lumber Baron Inn after its famous original owner.